tornimo/tornimo-spring-cloud/README.md

 ```
 or for gradle project:
 ```
-compile group: 'io.tornimo', name: 'tornimo-spring-aws', version: '0.1.0'
+compile group: 'io.tornimo', name: 'tornimo-spring-aws', version: '0.3.0'
 ```

+### AWS Fargate and ECS
+AWS [Fargate](https://aws.amazon.com/fargate/) and [ECS](https://aws.amazon.com/ecs/) are services allowing you to run your Docker containers in the cloud. tornimo-spring-aws implements utilities that give you access to the environment information like
+region, cluster name, task id, etc.

-And one of these lines to the configuration
+To enable ECS or Fargate support just add one of these lines to the configuration
 ```
 tornimo.aws-ecs-v2.enabled = true  # 1
 tornimo.aws-ecs-v3.enabled = true  # 2